Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Introduction

 The research conducted by Ali et al. \cite{Ali2020} is particularly relevant, as it investigates the properties of a spacetime containing black strings immersed in a quintessential fluid analogous to the Kiselev model.
 Black strings are solutions to the Einstein field equations (EFEs) that share similarities with Schwarzschild black holes but possess cylindrical symmetry within an anti-de Sitter (AdS) spacetime \cite{Lemos1995, Lemos1996}.
 Ali and colleagues examined the quintessence equation of state, the thermodynamics of black strings, and the scenario of a rotating black string.
 To extend this configuration, the present study incorporates a matter component analogous to a cloud of strings\footnote{Originally, a cloud of strings is an effective model describing a disordered distribution of one-dimensional relativistic strings.} (CS) \cite{Letelier1979}, which aligns with the underlying symmetry of the system.
 This configuration, comprising the black string, the quintessence fluid, and the cloud of strings, is referred to as the BCK spacetime.
 The selection of these fundamental elements aims to facilitate the investigation of their individual effects on the behavior of quantum systems within this background.

 A previous study \cite{Deglmann2025} examined the properties of the BCK spacetime by identifying admissible ranges for the parameters defining the spacetime geometry, specifically the cloud of strings parameter ($\overline{a}$), the Schwarzschild-like radius ($\rho_{\scaleto{S}{4pt}}$), and the quintessence parameter ($N_{\scaleto{Q}{5pt}}$), additionally analyzing their influence on the metric function $A(\rho)$.
-The investigation then addressed the solution of the Klein-Gordon (KG) equation for a scalar particle near the event horizon, employing the confluent Heun equation\footnote{In general, Heun equations are an excellent tool to handle exact solutions of physical systems.
+In that work, the mapping from spherical to cylindrical coordinates was performed to estimate these parameters, based on typical values from astrophysical objects and the estimated amount of dark energy in the current observable Universe.
+The investigation subsequently addressed the solution of the Klein-Gordon (KG) equation for a scalar particle near the event horizon, employing the confluent Heun equation\footnote{In general, Heun equations are an excellent tool to handle exact solutions of physical systems.
 See, for example, the works of \cite{Batic2013, Figueiredo2024, Hortacsu2018, Petroff2007, Schmidt2023, Vieira2016}.} (CHE) \cite{Ronveaux1995}.
-Beyond the general solution near the event horizon, the study also discussed the implications for various predicted scenarios.
+In addition to the general solution near the event horizon, the study discussed the implications for various predicted scenarios.

 In the specific case where the quintessence state parameter $\alpha_{\scaleto{Q}{5pt}}$ equals $1/2$, a quantum observable termed the \enquote{dark phase} was defined in association with the radial KG solution, which may\footnote{Under certain limits.} be interpreted as the radial wave function of the particle.
-This dark phase can, in principle, also be determined for other values of $\alpha_{\scaleto{Q}{5pt}}$, offering a novel perspective on the influence of a dark energy candidate on quantum systems.
+In principle, this dark phase can also be determined\footnote{The other physical parameters can also change, defining different scenarios.} for any value of $\alpha_{\scaleto{Q}{5pt}}$, offering a novel perspective on the influence of a dark energy candidate on quantum systems.
+The concept of a dark phase is analogous to the phenomenon observed when scalar particles are situated near rotating objects \cite{Pinho2023}.
+For each eigenfunction of the wave equation, this phase can be utilized to construct potential observables through wave-function interferometry.